Events, birthdays and anniversaries for 11 April

 1982: Richard Attenborough’s film, Gandhi, won eight Oscars, the most ever won by a British film.

-1991: UN Security Council announced a formal end to the Gulf War, accepting Iraq’s pledge that it would pay for war damages and scrap its weapons of mass destruction.
+1991: United Nations Security Council announced a formal end to the Gulf War, accepting Iraq’s pledge that it would pay for war damages and scrap its weapons of mass destruction.

 1994: Greek police said they had uncovered a terrorist plot to bomb the warship Ark Royal in the port of Piraeus, Athens.

-1996: Jessica Dubroff, seven, trying to become the youngest person to pilot an aircraft across the US, died when her Cessna crashed shortly after take-off in Wyoming.
+1996: Jessica Dubroff, seven, trying to become the youngest person to pilot an aircraft across the United States, died when her Cessna crashed shortly after take-off in Wyoming.

 1997: Scotland caused a cricket upset when they qualified for the 1999 World Cup by finishing third in the ICC Trophy in Malaysia.